JulianBell106/lamulettipizza/PROJECT.md

 ---

-## 20. Next Session — Session 12: Demo Polish
+## 21. Next Session — Session 13: Pitch Deck Update

-**Goal:** End-to-end demo reset so the app can be shown cleanly at any meeting without leftover test orders, stale state, or rough edges.
+**Goal:** Update the pitch deck to reflect Stalliq branding and the current product.

-**What to build:**
+**What to cover:**
-- Demo reset function: clears test orders from Firestore, resets daily counter, logs out current user — one tap from kitchen dashboard
-- Any rough edges surfaced during the Daniele meeting
-- Review overall flow for the pitch
+- Rename/rebrand from the v2 deck to Stalliq
+- Update slide 11 with real Endoo contact details
+- Add QR code to demo site on appropriate slide
+- Add kitchen management co-pilot angle
+- Add roadmap slide: SMS/WhatsApp, live location, geofence, loyalty, AI Order Assist
+- Replace any placeholder content with real La Muletti screenshots or descriptions

+**File:** `vendorapp-pitch-v2.pptx` — paste the raw GitHub URL at session start so Claude can fetch it.

 ---

-## 21. Working Rhythm
+## 22. Working Rhythm

 **Start:** "New session — ignore the project file attachment, read the live PROJECT.md from GitHub instead: https://raw.githubusercontent.com/JulianBell106/lamulettipizza/refs/heads/main/PROJECT.md — today we're working on [task]"